Vasanth2801/Intern-Week-2-/README.md

 * How to import the asset package from unity asset store
 * How to create animation and add it in the animator window
 * How to do animation Transtions between other animations
+* How to do the animation transtions using the movement script
+* How to do the enemy animations

 Implementation(Step by step):
 * First I have gone to unity asset and searched for 2D charcter and choose the asset to download